kegansovay/boil-sanity/README.md

-# Sanity Boilerplate v1
+# Sanity Boilerplate Template
 *Improved version of the boil-studio*

-Includes typscript, custom inputs, basic schematypes, and base structure for e-comm.
-If you're looking for e-comm built out check out `boil-sanity-ecomm` in Github
+Includes the following:
+- Typescript
+- Custom Inputs (Slug, Metadescription, Module Picker)
+- Basic Schemas for Modular Page Building
+- Structures for e-comm (use `boil-sanity-ecomm` for full e-comm starter)
+- Help Guide document + structure

  ## Be sure to edit and review the following files before starting: